-Students who intend to participate in a faculty-led program, affiliate, or exchange program may apply for the one-time, FAFSA need-based Study Away Scholarship.
+Students who intend to participate in a faculty-led program, affiliate, or exchange program may apply for the one-time, need-based Study Away Scholarship.
 Awards granted through Furman's study away scholarship program vary in their amount and are decided by a committee based on that year's available aid and the applicant pool.
-The study away scholarship application period generally co-incides with the study away program application period.
+Applicants must have a current FAFSA form on file.
+The study away scholarship application period generally coincides with the study away program application period.
 Additional details are available on the study away website at studyaway.furman.edu.